18+ Scary & Thrilling Movies About AI

 2001: A Space Odyssey (1968)

 By examining humanity’s place in the vast universe and suggesting that artificial intelligence is a part of mankind’s evolution, 2001: A Space Odyssey is the quintessential AI movie.
-The film taps into mankind’s collective fear of sentient technology with HAL 9000.
+The film taps into man’s collective fear of sentient technology with HAL 9000.
 HAL is an artificial intelligence who is in charge of every life-sustaining system aboard a spacecraft on a journey to Jupiter.
 HAL is supposed to be a “perfect” computer, but when HAL’s human crewmates suspect that the computer is malfunctioning, they decide to terminate HAL’s cognitive abilities.
-In some interpretations of the the film, HAL’s reaction to imminent “death” makes HAL the most human character of them all.
+In some interpretations of the film, HAL’s reaction to imminent “death” makes HAL the most human character of them all.

 Demon Seed (1977)